polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/amp.md

 <a name="build-linux--freertos--bm-amp-demo-using-yocto"></a>
 #### Build Linux + FreeRTOS/Bare Metal AMP Demo using Yocto

-1. Open the `icicle-kit-es-amp.conf` machine configuration file located in the `conf` directory.
+1. Open the `mpfs-icicle-kit-amp.conf` machine configuration file located in the `conf` directory.
 Make sure that the `AMP_DEMO` variable is set to `freertos` for a Linux+FreeRTOS demo or `bm` for a Linux+Bare Metal demo:

     ```bash
     ## Set this to "freertos" for a Linux + FreeRTOS demo or "bm" for a Linux + Bare Metal demo